319 Broadway

-319 Broadway, also known as the Metropolitan Life Insurance Company Home Office, is a five-story office building on the corner of Broadway and Thomas Street in the Tribeca neighborhood of Manhattan, New York City.
+319 Broadway, also known as the Metropolitan Life Insurance Company Home Office, is a five-story office building on the corner of Broadway and Thomas Street in the Tribeca neighborhood of Manhattan in New York City.
 It is a cast-iron building in the Italianate architecture style, built in 1869–70 and designed by D. & J. Jardine.
 It is the lone survivor of a pair of buildings at 317 and 319 which were known as the "Thomas Twins".
 The cast iron for these mirror-twin buildings was provided by Daniel D. Badger's Architectural Iron Works.
-The building was designated a New York City landmark on August 29, 1989.
+The building became a New York City designated landmark on August 29, 1989.

 History

 The site of 319 Broadway, at the northwest corner of Thomas Street and Broadway, was previously owned by the New York Hospital, which sat adjacent to the property.
 In 1869, the Union Army general and real-estate developer Thomas Alfred Davies leased two lots flanking Thomas Street from the Society of New York Hospital, commissioning the firm of D. & J. Jardine to design a cast-iron building for each lot.

 The two buildings faced each other until 1971, when 317 Broadway was torn down.
 Early tenants of 319 Broadway included the Security State Bank and the Metropolitan Life Insurance Corporation.
 Above the first story, 319 Broadway remains similar to the way it looked at the time of its construction.
 The stoop was removed in 1912, along with sidewalk encumbrances.
 Around that time, the basement level was designated as the first story, which classified the building as a five-story structure.
 The building continues to house offices and a restaurant.